Due to pandemic-related restrictions, the Museum Pass Program is currently suspended.

-Thanks to the generosity of the Friends of the Bernardsville Library, passes are available for:
+Thanks to the generosity of the Friends of the Bernardsville Library for making passes available to a number of popular museums and destinations.

 • American Museum of Natural History (New York City)**